-Apart from the festivals, travelers crave breathtaking natural scenery, including snow-capped mountains (like Mt.
-Everest) and quiet lakes (like Namtso Lake).
-Trekking around the fabulous sights in Tibet is also a good idea.
-Tibet is a holy place for Buddhist culture and you can see many Buddhist heritage sites in Lhasa, such as the Potala Palace, Norbulingka, and Drepung Monastery.
+Apart from the festivals, you can relish the breathtaking natural scenery, including snow-capped mountains like Everest, and quiet lakes like Namtso.
+Trekking around the fabulous sights in Tibet is pleasant in warm July.
+Tibet is a holy place for Buddhist culture, and you can see many Buddhist heritage sites in Lhasa, such as the Potala Palace, Norbulingka, and Drepung Monastery.

 Beautiful natural landscapes in Inner Mongolia will exceed your expectations.
 Both the scenery and culture there are worth a trip.

-The spectacular beauty of rural Inner Mongolia is a blessing in Inner Mongolia.
-In Inner Mongolia, you can enjoy a special way of living closer to nature.
+Surrounded by the spectacular beauty of rural Inner Mongolia, you can enjoy a special way of living closer to nature.
 Staying in a yurt (Inner Mongolian style tent) and horse riding on the grassland are special experiences there.
 Nothing is more romantic than sitting on the grassland appreciating the sunset.

-Tempting delicacies are a highlight in Inner Mongolia.
-Roast lamb is a must-taste and very traditional dish.
+Tempting delicacies are a highlight of Inner Mongolia.
+Roast lamb is a very traditional, must-taste dish.

 Scenery along the Silk Road is intriguing, together with the historic sites and cultural places.
-The Terracotta Army and Ancient Walls in Xi’an, grand Mogao Grottoes in Dunhuang where you can witness spectacular paintings on the walls, and bustling bazaars in Kashgar.
-Why not plan a tour to discover the history and culture of the Silk Road?
+The Terracotta Army and Ancient Walls in Xi’an, grand Mogao Grottoes in Dunhuang where you can witness Buddhist history on the walls, and bustling bazaars in Kashgar.
+Discover the history and culture of the Silk Road.
 It will be meaningful and interesting.

-Guizhou Province is an ideal summer resort because the weather in summer is temperate and not very hot.
+Guizhou Province is an ideal summer destination, as it is temperate and not very hot.

-Guizhou has the second highest minority groups' number next to Yunnan Province.
-Tujia ethnic groups, Miao ethnic groups, and so on, all make Guizhou an important place in Chinese culture.
+Guizhou has the second highest number of minority groups next to Yunnan Province.
+Tujia, Miao, and many others make Guizhou an important place for ethnic culture.

-Yangtze River is one of the best summer resorts in China, where you can enjoy a luxury cruise.
-Summer's Yangtze River is dense green, where the plants on the mountains and on the bank are verdant and exuberant.
+The Yangtze River is one of the best summer options in China, where you can enjoy a luxury cruise.
+Summer's Yangtze River is dense green, where the plants on the mountains and high cliffs are verdant.

-Cruise ships frequently stop at the attractions along the trip, such as White Emperor City and Fengdu Ghost City.
-You can stretch your legs to appreciate the natural landscapes and get an insight into the culture and history of Yangtze River.
+Cruise ships stop at the many attractions around the Three Gorges, such as White Emperor City and Fengdu Ghost City.
+You can stretch your legs to appreciate the natural landscapes, and get an insight into the culture and history of the Yangtze.